AngelcoreS/Web-App-Azure/README.md

 Once you've added the required DNS records, click Verify in Azure to confirm ownership.

-While making your website accessible via both www and no-www versions can enhance user accessibility and flexibility, it introduces complexities that can affect SEO (search engine optimization), security, and maintenance efforts.
+While making your website accessible via both www and no-www versions can enhance user accessibility and flexibility, it introduces complexities that can affect SEO (Search Engine Optimization), security, and maintenance efforts.
 To maximize benefits and minimize drawbacks, it's advisable to select a primary domain and ensure all traffic is redirected to it.

-I do recommend to set both cname and A record to point to your Azure Web App to handle traffic from both domains, even if you plan to use only one as your primary domain.
+I recommend setting both CNAME and A records to point to your Azure Web App to handle traffic from both domains, even if you plan to use only one as your primary domain.

-I’ll explain how to redirect from the root (no-www) to subdomain www using the file default of nginx.
+I'll explain how to redirect from the root domain (no www) to the www subdomain using the default configuration file of nginx.

-In seconds azure will bind the certificate and allow https
+In seconds, Azure will bind the certificate and enable HTTPS.

 ![rready](img/16Web.png)